Social Networks and the Targeting of Vote Buying. Forthcoming, Comparative Political Studies.

 Democracies Only: When do IMF Agreements Serve as a Seal of Approval? (with M. Bauer and B. Graham).
 The Review of International Organizations (2011).

 Conditional lending by the IMF is predicated, in part, on the belief that IMF programs should be associated with increased capital inflows to participating countries.
-This belief is generally consistent with theoretical arguments in the academic literature (e.g. Bird and Rowlands 1997, Bordo et al 2004, an important exception includes Morris and Shin 2006).
-However, the empirical literature has produced ambiguous results (e.g. Jensen 2004).
+This belief is generally consistent with theoretical arguments in the academic literature.
+However, the empirical literature has produced ambiguous results.
 We argue that confusion arises because participating in an IMF agreement only catalyzes FDI inflows in democracies, but has the opposite effect on FDI inflows for autocracies.
-This is because access to FDI depends on a country's ability to credibly commit to implementation, and this ability varies systematically across regime type.
 In addition to explaining this puzzle in the literature, our work provides a new theory for how IMF participation signals investors about a country's macroeconomic health and policy intentions.
-Last, our paper features a new methodological contribution to the literature—the use of a treatment effects model with a Markov transition in the first stage.
-This allows us to model the decision to enter a new IMF program as distinct from the decision to continue an existing program—an innovation that improves the precision and accuracy of the estimates.
+Last, our paper features a new methodological contribution to the literature—the use of a treatment effects model with a Markov transition in the first stage, allowing us to model the decision to enter a new IMF program as distinct from the decision to continue an existing program—an innovation that improves the precision and accuracy of the estimates.